National recreation area: Further development

 The Park, Parkway, and Recreation Area Study Act of 1936 had the NPS analyze the needs for outdoor recreation and collaborate with state and local governments, officially expanding its mission beyond national parks.
-With skepticism remaining among agency veterans, planning at the area still emphasized scenery and preservation.
-The Act's mandates and provision for interagency cooporation however resulted in more versatile land acquisition as the NPS defined its mission.
+With skepticism remaining among agency veterans, planning still emphasized scenery and preservation.
+The Act's mandates and provision for interagency cooperation, however, resulted in more versatile land acquisition as the NPS defined its mission.
 In the 1940s, under the leadership of associate director Conrad L. Wirth, the NPS prepared a National Recreation Plan and conducted a number of studies with the USBR and the United States Army Corps of Engineers (USACE) assessing the natural impact, recreational opportunities, and significance of proposed reservoirs.

 In 1947 the Boulder Dam Recreation Area was renamed Lake Mead National Recreation Area and expanded to include Lake Mohave above the USBR's new Davis Dam.
 This interagency partnership was successful in creating many recreation areas at reservoirs: nine more were created by agreement with USBR and two more with other dam agencies in the next two decades under the leadership of Wirth as director.
 However, it contributed to the controversial proposals of Echo Park Dam and Bridge Canyon Dam in existing NPS areas that were canceled after considerable opposition from environmentalists.

 These new sites were mainly designated as just "recreation areas" since they did not necessarily have national significance.
 Several would be transferred to the United States Forest Service and other agencies, being more efficient for management.
 USFS took over Shasta Lake Recreation Area in Shasta National Forest in 1948 as its first.
 The Forest Service had traditionally focused on forestry for timber and custodial management, and the 1950s saw debate among the agencies, extraction interests, and conservationists as demand for recreation increased the need for multiple-use planning.
-The Multiple-Use Sustained-Yield Act of 1960 for the first time established recreation as well as wildlife as an equal priority for the Forest Service with range, timber, and watershed oversight.
+The Multiple-Use Sustained-Yield Act of 1960 for the first time established recreation and wildlife as equal priorities for the Forest Service with range, timber, and watershed oversight.

 The Park Service took a utilitarian approach to its recreation areas, acknowledging their less-than-national significance and focused on providing useful facilities and allowing a wider range of activities.
 Through the 1950s, many traditionalists at the NPS saw recreation areas championed by Wirth as distractions with open questions of how to manage and square them with the broader aims of the agency.
-As increased visitation forced answers to these, Lake Mead served as a model for administration at other recreational units, experiencing changing demands of the public, with more day-use visitors.
+As increased visitation forced answers to these, Lake Mead served as a model for administration at other recreational units, experiencing changing demands of the public and more day-use visitors.
 Wirth advocated for changing the Lake Mead's designation to "national recreation park," which would emphasize its importance with autonomy from the USBR.
 His Mission 66 vision provided capital investment for construction of visitor services and infrastructure across the park system.